Family, Child Welfare and Family Violence

 Do you need an Emergency Protection Order?

-If you or your family are experiencing family violence and need protection, call the Emergency Protection Order program in the following locations:
+If you or your family are experiencing family violence and need immediate protection: